 The refund policy for Fayetteville Technical Community College's Continuing Education Division was established by the North Carolina Department of Community Colleges, Raleigh on October 15, 1993.
 The full refund policy is listed in the NC Administrative Code 23NCAC.2D.0203 (d) Brief Statement of Policy:

 1. A pre-registered extension student who officially withdraws from an extension class(es) prior to the first meeting of the class (should be 24 hours prior) will be eligible for a 100 percent refund by completing an official request form.

-3. No refunds will be given after 10 percent of class meetings.
+3. No refunds will be given after after the census point of class.

 Computer & Course Materials Requirements

-A student in the Professional Medical Coding & Billing Part I course must have access to a personal computer and/or lap top computer in addition to consistent and reliable internet access.
+A student in the Medical Coding for Outpatient & Inpatient Services Part I course must have access to a personal computer and/or lap top computer in addition to consistent and reliable internet access.

 Since the course is completely online, your computer will play an

 The Certified Professional Coder & Certified Coding Associate Certifications are valid in North Carolina and the following states.